Joyride the Musical

 Joyride the Musical is a jukebox musical based on the songs by Swedish pop duo Roxette and the novel Got You Back by Jane Fallon.
 It premiered in 2024 at Malmö Opera.

 Plot

 Stylist Stephanie, her boyfriend Joe and their teenage daughter Stella live in London.
 Joe, a veterinarian, works part time in the small town of Lincoln.
 One day Stephanie discovers Joe is living a double life and has another girlfriend, Katie.
 Katie knows about Joe's family, but believes Joe and Stephanie separated a year ago.
 When Stephanie and Katie find out Joe has lied to both of them, they plot a revenge but things don't turn out as they planned.

 Development

 Malmö Opera contacted Roxette frontman and songwriter Per Gessle with the idea of creating a musical based on Roxette's music.
 The musical is based on Jane Fallon's novel Got You Back.
 It was adapted by British director Guy Unsworth, after an original book by Klas Abrahamsson.
+The musical adaptation and the arrangements were made by Swedish arranger/conductor Joakim Hallin.
 The dialogue is in Swedish (with English subtitles) and the songs performed in English.